wrycode/createyourownshorthand.com/README.md

-Free instruction manual and software tool for creating your own shorthand system.
+[Archived] Free instruction manual and software tool for creating your own shorthand system.

 Most information can be found on the website itself, visit it [here](https://createyourownshorthand.com/).
 This README contains